 Encourage the woman to regulate her urine.
-A full bladder can affect the pace of the delivery that the woman should be reminded to go to the comfort room from time to time.
+A full bladder can affect the pace of the delivery, the woman should be reminded to go to the comfort room from time to time.
 Respect her need for draping and clothing during pregnancy while keeping her privacy.

 Finally, the labour partner is there for emotional support.
 Use words of compliments and encouragement.
 Tell her that the labour is smoothly progressing and is nearly over.